- Intel Celeron G1610 (Ivy Bridge)

 Originally running Arch, then Debian Wheezy, now Debian Jessie in search of an ever lower idle power consumption.

 See the powersaving tweaks below for more information.
-The server is scheduled to shut down when electricity day rates kick in (in the morning).
+The server is scheduled to shut down in the morning and powers up again in the evening.
 The storage disks are ZFS pools with mirror disks in eS-ATA cases (offline, but not off-site), ZFS code is from the ZFS On Linux project.
 Disk health is monitored through smartmontools, which performs regular checks, and e-mails me when something is wrong.
 The data disks get a scrub every two weeks; I get an e-mail if errors are detected.
 The server up can be brought online through Wake on LAN (yay for smartphones and tablets!).

 - NFS v3 and v4 server.
-OpenELEC does not support NFS v4 yet (nor does libnfs, where XBMC gets its built-in NFS support).
+OpenELEC does not support NFS v4 yet (nor does libnfs, where Kodi gets its built-in NFS support).

 - SSH for remote administration.